 For some time various individuals have expressed an interest in the development of a placement testing program for medical students.
 In a questionnaire survey conducted in 1967, a total of 45 schools expressed an interest in participating in such a project.
-At the October, 1967 meeting of the GSA, it was unanimously decided to initiate a pilot study in the area of biochemistry.
-Dr. James W. Bartlett, University of Rochester School of Medicine and Dentistry, and the Director were asked to proceed with this pilot study to determine whether there are now students who enter medical school with a knowledge of biochemistry comparable to that possessed by the average medical student at the completion of the first two years of study.
+At the October 1967 meeting of the GSA, it was unanimously decided to initiate a pilot study in the area of biochemistry.
+Dr. James W. Bartlett (Rochester) and the Director were asked to proceed with this pilot study to determine whether there are now students who enter medical school with a knowledge of biochemistry comparable to that possessed by the average medical student at the completion of the first two years of study.